JoanStinson/UnityDesignPatternsReference/README.md

 * ### State
    Allows an object to alter its behavior when its internal state changes.

-   > Unity has this pattern already built-in in its [Animation System](https://docs.unity3d.com/Manual/AnimationOverview.html).
+   > Unity has this pattern already built-in in its own [Animation System](https://docs.unity3d.com/Manual/AnimationOverview.html).
    ```csharp
     [RequiredByNativeCode]
     public abstract class StateMachineBehaviour : ScriptableObject